thehyve/glowing-bear/docker/README.md

 Nginx-based Docker image definition for Glowing Bear.

-The current [Nginx configuration](./nginx.nginx.conf) redirects all requests to HTTPS, thus (self-)signed certificate is required.
+The current [Nginx configuration](./nginx.nginx.conf) allows to connect to the applications via either HTTP, or HTTPS, depending on the specified `NGINX_PORT` and volumes with signed certificate, private key and ssl config (see [the configuration instruction](https://github.com/thehyve/glowing-bear-docker#configuration)).

 ## Run